JuliaLang/julia/doc/src/manual/control-flow.md

 5
 ```

-The `while` loop evaluates the condition expression (`i <= 5` in this case), and as long it remains
+The `while` loop evaluates the condition expression (`i <= 5` in this example), and if it is
-`true`, keeps also evaluating the body of the `while` loop.
-If the condition expression is `false`
+`true`, the body of the loop is executed.
+Otherwise, the loop's body is skipped and
-when the `while` loop is first reached, the body is never evaluated.
+execution continues from the statement after the loop's `end`.
+After each execution of the
+loop's body, control returns to the `while` loop whose condition is once again evaluated as
+just described.
+Of course, if the condition is `false` when the `while` loop's condition is
+first evaluated, the loop's body is skipped and execution continues from after the end of
+the loop.

 The `for` loop makes common repeated evaluation idioms easier to write.
 Since counting up and
 down like the above `while` loop does is so common, it can be expressed more concisely with a